dvdvideo1234/TrackAssemblyTool/readme.md

    performance optimizations, doing the same thing ,but in more "elegant" way and such.

-Q: I want to use custom maximum limit tweaks for my server.
+Q: I want to use custom tweaks for my server.
 Could you recommend appropriate cvars ?
-A: Here is the list of the maximum value tweaks ( prefixed with "trackassembly_" of course ):
+A: Here is the list of the maximum value tweaks and settings ( prefixed with "trackassembly_" of course ):
-   "maxtrmarg" - Controls the maximum time needed to perform a new player-cached trace "maxmass"   - Controls the mass upper limit of the piece spawned ( the lower bound is "1" ) "maxlinear" - Controls the maximum offset that can be applied by next x,y,z linear offsets
+  1) Maximum values controlling local process "maxtrmarg" - Controls the maximum time needed to perform a new player-cached trace "maxmass"   - Controls the mass upper limit of the piece spawned ( the lower bound is "1" ) "maxlinear" - Controls the maximum offset that can be applied by next x,y,z linear offsets